gongqilin/API/resource_requests/README.md

 # Resource Requests

-This section illustrates the currently available resources that could be utilized to obtain data.
+This section lists the currently available resources that can be used to obtain data through the BGL API.